 The Art of Beauty

 Explore

-The Art of Beauty at Schloss Ambras Innsbruck explores the culture of Beauty from Antiquity to the eighteenth century and presents traditional formulas, the elaborate production processes and the specialized utensils that offer fascinating insights into the world of beauty.
-What has changed, what remains the same today?
+The Art of Beauty explores beauty and body care from antiquity to the eighteenth century: preserved recipes, elaborate production processes, and specialized utensils offer insights into the world of beauty.
+What has changed – and what has stayed the same?

+The Art of Beauty